Arcadia-Science/arcadia-pycolor/docs/quickstart.md

 For detailed documentation about the package and links to example plots, please see [the documentation README](/docs/README.md).

+For links to the Arcadia style guide, please refer to [the "brand assets" page](https://www.notion.so/arcadiascience/Brand-assets-ec521e5b599c4a5f88c5fae3a8ac14b7) on Notion.

 ## Install the `arcadia_pycolor` package
 The `arcadia_pycolor` package can be installed using pip.
 In a virtual environment of your choice, run the following command in your terminal: